vporton/zondirectory2/ARCHITECTURE.md

 * paid/time: category -> sub-categories
 * paid/time: item -> comments

-The `time/time` relations need to be rewritten using `NacDBReorder` in order to be deleteable.
+FIXME: The `time/time` relations need to be rewritten using `NacDBReorder` in order to be deleteable.

-## Misc

-TODO:
-When creating a new user (`u/`) record, must reliably check that there are no records for the same user before it.